Travel Guide for Florence, Italy | Perfect for First-Time Visitors

 If you don't want to walk from the Santa Maria Novella train station to your hotel, then grab a taxi for about €25.
 Uber is not available in Florence (as of this writing).

 To keep travel costs low, you could also fly into the larger airport hubs of Rome (FCO) or Milan (MXP).
-Chances of finding a direct and cheap ticket are more likely for these airports.
+Chances of finding a direct and cheap ticket are higher for these airports.

 Florence is a 1.5-hour train from Rome on Trenitalia and a little under 2 hours from Milan (also Trenitalia).